The Celtic Hound

 Perhaps the best known later legend is that of Llewellyn ‘s Greyhound Gellert.
 The hound, his favorite, stays behind one day when Llewellyn goes hunting, and upon his return Llewellyn finds his son’s crib overturned and the dog bloody.
 Horrified that the beloved animal killed his son, Llewellyn kills the hound then and there&..the dying cries of the faithful Greyhound are echoed by the cries of the baby, hidden beneath the upturned crib.
 A bit away the body of a wolf is found.
 Gellert had saved the child from a wolf attack, only to be repaid by death.
 It is said that “Beth Gêlert” means “Gellert’s Grave” and is named for him.
 The literal truth of this tale can be brought into question by the number of similar tales, including an Aesop’s’ Fable and an Indian tale of a heroic mongoose, as well as almost identical Greyhound tales.
 It remains, of course, a n important lesson in the loyalty of the dog and the suspicious nature of the human.
 The latest telling of such a story is found in Le Moine et la Sorcière ( The Sorceress), where the Greyhound which saves his master’s son from a snake becomes the local Saint of a small French village that so scandalizes the visiting Monk of the title.

 The Irish Wolfhound is problematic, of course, in that it is a fairly recent reconstruction, the original having been essentially wiped out and was recreated by Captain George Augustus Graham of Scotland from supposedly a few remaining originals, Scottish Deerhounds and Great Danes.
 (Captain Graham) Certainly there were sizable hounds that hunted wolves, boars and deer (but not Irish Elk as some IW enthusiasts have claimed ** ) in Ireland although actual size of these dogs could have been large especially compared to other Greyhounds of the day (which were more likely the size of Galgos).
-And we can trust that there were dogs that were fierce war-dogs and guards.
-Whether they were the same, considering the general nature of Greyhounds towards humans, it something to be debated.
-It seems more likely that were many sorts of dogs in Ireland for some time, including Alaunt/Mastiff types as well.
-It is doubtful there was but one dog in Ireland then any more than now.
+And we can trust that there were dogs that were fierce war-dogs and guards, the Irish árchú.
+Considering the general nature of Greyhounds, it seems unlikely that these were these same hunting dogs.
+More likely theses were Alaunts, the predecessors of the mastiff breeds, including the Greate Dane.
+It is likely, given that “breeds” weren’t even a consideration, that Alaunts and Greyhounds were often bred together, as Captain Graham later did for the modern Wolfhound.
 We do know, after all, that both Sighthounds and Alaunts were commonly worked together to hunt larger prey in many other areas it’s likely this also took place in Ireland and Scotland too. ( pg.12-14, Cummins)

 The images of Celtic warriors surrounded by hounds is evocative to many Celtic Polytheists today, I know many who have noted their desire to someday have an Irish Wolfhound or a Scottish Deerhound which they envision as the ultimate Gaelic dog.
 These are also dogs which are expensive and seldom found in rescue (and rather short lived and with small, problematic gene pools) .
 I admit to having always had a bit of an agenda with this article, to remind those who might be in a position to actually give their lives to a dog, or a few dogs, not to forget that the “lowly” ex-racing Greyhound has just as much of a Celtic heritage as they their hairier kin.
 While it’s not a reason to get a dog, a huge and serious responsibility, if one is in the place to give a good forever home there is no reason to wait for “the day” when so many Greyhounds are waiting to be adopted.
 If someone is already considering a commitment to a Sighthound, which may require considerations that some other breeds do not due to prey-drive and lack of call-back, then the Greyhound is certainly the one I would consider first even if one still holds out to someday have something larger and hairier as well.
 There is still a need, although it seems less interest lately, for adoption.
 The Galgo too is still endangered in it’s own country where it’s been considered a “garbage dog” and is also a “proper Celtic hound.”